Tools to make collaboration with your team a breeze

 All of these Code Management Apps work very well, however, GitHub is slightly more popular than others.
 It is also important to note that selecting a Code Management tool needs to align with the needs of the client, because they may have their own preferences.

-4. Project Wikis – It is important to keep all your use cases, test cases etc. in the same place to ensure everything is connected, considered and up to date.
+4. Project Wikis.
+It is important to keep all your use cases, test cases, etc. in the same place to ensure everything is connected, considered, and up to date.
 The main tool for this purpose is Atlassian’s Confluence, which by the way, also works perfectly with Jira or Bitbucket, which we use in our company.
-This combination of tools effectively acts as a code hosting and collaboration platform.
+This combination of tools effectively acts as a code hosting and collaborative remote development platform.

-- Monitor the server side of the project.
+- To monitor the server side of the project.

 7. Jenkins or other continuous integration software is very important for teams to install and use in collaborative environments.
 If there are several developers, it is necessary that they have a tool that merges everything they are developing.

 The main advantage of these programs is that they merge the code continuously (or periodically, depending on your settings) and instantaneously detect if there are any problems.
 You integrate your code on the go without waiting until the demo to know whether the software will crash.

 8. Testing environments.
 This is a very broad topic which often varies depending on which language we are developing in.
 For PHP it would either be: